 Baby rubber tree without variegation

-This plant is also known as the Baby Rubber Tree, as it looks similar to a rubber tree in appearance.
+Peperomia obtusifolia is also known as the Baby Rubber Tree or Baby Rubber Plant, as it looks similar to a rubber tree in appearance.
 They’re a great choice for those who can’t grow true rubber trees due to that plants toxicity, as Peperomia are non-toxic.
-These plants commonly display a yellow variegated coloring that’s not very common within the genus.
+These peperomia plants commonly display a yellow variegated coloring that’s not very common within the genus.
 They also stand more upright than most species.

 Rounded leaves stem from the center of this plant.
 Their common name, Watermelon Peperomia, comes from the patterning on the leaves that looks much like the outer skin of the fruit.
 This is a great species to choose if you’re new to indoor gardening or the Peperomia genus.